opengovfoundation/free-law-founders-site/who-we-are.md

     </header>
     <section class="content">
       <p>
         Hans Riemer was elected to the Montgomery County Council in 2010, where he represents more than one million Montgomery County residents as an At-large Member.
 In addition to his committee roles, Hans serves as the Council’s Lead for Digital Government, where he is working to make county government smarter and services more efficient.
-He authored the county’s Open Data Act of 2012, which is one of the country’s most thorough open data policies and has lead to groundbreaking initiatives including the new open budget tool piloted by the county with Socrata, and a first-in-the-nation policy to publish all freedom of information requests as an open data set.
+He authored the county’s Open Data Act of 2012, which is one of the country’s most thorough open data policies and has lead to groundbreaking initiatives including the new open budget tool piloted by the county with Socrata and a first-in-the-nation policy to publish all freedom of information requests as an open data set.
 Before serving on the County Council, Hans established a record as an innovator in political engagement.
-He served as National Youth Vote Director for the historic Obama for America campaign in 2007, and previously as political director for Rock the Vote.
+He served as National Youth Vote Director for the historic Obama for America campaign in 2007 and previously as political director for Rock the Vote.
       </p>
       <p>
         <a href="http://www.montgomerycountymd.gov/riemer/">Website</a>